 The port town of Pemba is built around a large natural bay and, although somewhat run down, has some beautiful examples of colonial Portuguese architecture shaded by large baobab trees.
 There are colourful reefs lying close to shore but most visitors focus on exploring this city’s markets and craft shops for a day or two before setting off for nearby beach lodges or the islands of the Quirimbas Archipelago.

 Scattered on a sea of brilliant blue, the Quirimbas Archipelago is where to go in Mozambique for a private island escape.
-Of the 30 or so islands, only a handful have accommodation or indeed development of any kind: tiny Medjumbe’s thatched chalets are perfect for honeymooners; recently reopened Quilalea has coral reefs just a fin’s flick from shore while Matemo has a great social atmosphere, lots of activities and is a short boat ride from Ibo Island with its intricate silverwork and fascinating history.
+Of the 30 or so islands, only a handful have accommodation or indeed development of any kind: the tiny thatched chalets on Medjumbe Private Island are perfect for honeymooners, while recently reopened Quilalea has coral reefs just a fin’s flick from shore.

 Read more about a Quirimbas island holiday.